home-assistant/home-assistant.io/source/_integrations/upcloud.markdown

 ## Binary sensor

-A binary sensor entity is set up for all discovered servers.
+A binary sensor {% term entity %} is set up for all discovered servers.

 ## Switch

-A switch entity is set up for all discovered servers.
+A switch {% term entity %} is set up for all discovered servers.
 You can use the switch to control (start/stop) them.